xzhang1234/Design-Pattern/README.md

 -- Static instance and getInstance method
 2. Factory Method
 - Intent:
--- Eliminate the dependency on the implementation in subclass by defering initialization to subclass
+-- Defer instantiation to subclass, eliminate the dependency on specific subclasses
 - Implementation:
 -- Inheritance
 -- The class which needs "object" creates an abstract factory method, its subclasses override the abstract factory method to return concrete "object".
 3. Abstract Factory
 - Intent:
--- Create a group related objects
+-- Create a group of related objects
 - Implementation:
 -- Composition and delegation
--- Client composes an abstract factory, and delegate the object creation to concrete factory.
+-- Client contains a reference of a concrete factory, and delegate the objects creation to concrete factory.
--- For each object, abstract factory, concrete factory is the pattern of factory method.
+-- From each object creation, the abstract factory and concrete factory follow the pattern of factory method.

 #### Behavior:
 4. Strategy